raze0017/The-Odin-Project/README.md

-# odin-recipes
+# odin
-This is my new website which i created with the help of the odin project  , the main page will have multiple links to other recipes
+contains the projects which i built during the odin project